 In 2016, British Airways announced plans to install Wi-Fi on long haul aircraft.
 Initially the target completion date was 2019, though as you’d expect, that timeline didn’t quite work out.
-In this post I wanted to take an updated look at British Airways’ progress with Wi-Fi installation.
+In this post, I want to take an updated look at British Airways’ progress with Wi-Fi installation.

 Which British Airways aircraft have Wi-Fi?

-British Airways has done a respectable job with installing Wi-Fi throughout its long haul fleet, especially when you consider that the pandemic basically set airlines back a couple of years.
-At this point a vast majority of long haul British Airways aircraft feature Wi-Fi, and on some fleet types you’re guaranteed this service.
+Initially, British Airways did a respectable job with installing Wi-Fi throughout its long haul fleet, especially when you consider that the pandemic basically set airlines back a couple of years.
+However, in the past couple of years, virtually no progress has been made.
+While a vast majority of long haul British Airways aircraft feature Wi-Fi, the 787s are largely an exception, even as these planes are retrofitted with the new Club Suites business class.

 So, which British Airways long haul aircraft feature Wi-Fi as of now?
 Let’s break it down by aircraft type.